 Cross-listed courses carry two or more subject prefixes.
-Such courses are recognized by each department shown by the subject prefix and may be counted towards either subject area, but not both.
-For example, CMPS 2275/INTE 2275 may be counted either as a CMPS credit or as a INTE credit, depending upon the student's program, major or minor.
+Such courses are recognized by each program shown by the subject prefix and may be counted towards either subject area, but not both.

 Dean

 The head of a faculty within the University.
 At the Mount, we have a Dean of the Faculty of Arts and Science, a Dean of the Faculty of Professional Studies, a Dean of the Faculty of Education and a Dean of Graduate Studies.